Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/boolean-arrays.md

 "array of subarrays".
 For instance, suppose we have a video with 1920 x 1080 pixels and 500 frames.
 This might be represented as an array of shape `(500, 1080, 1920, 3)`, where the final dimension, 3, represents the 3 RGB color values of a pixel.
-We can think of this array as 500 `(1080, 1920, 3)` "frames".
-Or as 500 x 1080 x 1920 3-tuple "pixels".
-Or we could slice along the last dimension and think of it as 3 `(500, 1080, 1920)` video "channels", one for each primary color.
+We can think of this array as 500 different 1080 &times;
+1920 &times; 3 "frames".
+Or as a 500 &times; 1080 &times; 1920 array of
+3-tuple "pixels".
+Or we could slice along the last dimension and think of it as three 500 &times; 1080 &times; 1920 video "channels", one for each primary color.

 In each case, we imagine that our array is really an array (or a stack or batch) of subarrays, where some of our dimensions are the "stacking" dimensions and some of them are the array dimensions.
 This way of thinking is also common when doing linear algebra on arrays.
 The last two dimensions (typically) are considered matrices, and the leading dimensions are batch dimensions.
-An array of shape `(10, 5, 4)` might be thought of as ten 5 x 4 matrices.
+An array of shape `(10, 5, 4)` might be thought of as ten 5 &times; 4 matrices.
 NumPy linear algebra functions like `solve` and the `@` matmul operator will automatically operate on the last two dimensions of an array.

 So, how does this relate to using a boolean array index to select only a subset of the array dimensions?
 Well, we might want to use a boolean index to